deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

 ## Limitations

-1. This module currently supports only direct-routing mode.
-2. Service types `NodePort` and `LoadBalancer` do not work with hostNetwork endpoints in the `DSR` LB mode.
+1. Service types `NodePort` and `LoadBalancer` do not work with hostNetwork endpoints in the `DSR` LB mode.
 Switch to `SNAT` if it is required.
-3. `HostPort` Pods will bind only to [one interface IP](https://github.com/deckhouse/deckhouse/issues/3035).
+2. `HostPort` Pods will bind only to [one interface IP](https://github.com/deckhouse/deckhouse/issues/3035).
 If there are multiple interfaces/IPs present, Cilium will select only one of them, preferring private IP space.
-4. Kernel requirements.
+3. Kernel requirements.
    * The `cni-cilium` module requires a Linux kernel version >= `4.9.17`.
    * For the `cni-cilium` module to work together with the [istio](../110-istio/), [openvpn](../500-openvpn/) or [node-local-dns]({% if site.d8Revision == 'CE' %}{{ site.urls.ru}}/documentation/v1/modules/{% else %}..{% endif %}/350-node-local-dns/) module, a Linux kernel version >= `5.7` is required.
-5. OS versions support.
+4. OS versions support.
    * Ubuntu
      * 18.04
      * 20.04